Children, Youth and Families

 What is PASS?

 Partners for After School Success members contribute to AmeriCorps national goals by Getting Things Done in Dane County, Wisconsin!
-PASS is a multi-site program run by the Dane County Department of Human Services in partnership with thirteen host site agencies that provide youth development programming.
+PASS is a multi-site program run by the Dane County Department of Human Services in partnership with fourteen host site agencies that provide youth development programming.
 PASS AmeriCorps members serve at host sites in predominantly low-income or resource-scarce communities with the goal of addressing the unmet educational needs of middle and high school youth through literacy tutoring and academic support; providing extended learning programs that build social-emotional learning skills and engaging youth in service to the community.

 What does a PASS Member do?